atomisthq/docs/docs/developer/aspects.md

 * `toDisplayableFingerprintName`: this represents the name of the "inner" ring in our sunburst chart; in our case, it's the name of the engine
 * `toDisplayableFingerprint`: this represents the name of the "outer" ring in our sunburst chart; in our case, it's the version of the engine

-The `extract` method is our `extractNodeEngine` function defined above.
+The `extract` method is our `extractPackageEngine` function defined above.
 The fingerprint displays are in two different formats:

 * `toDisplayableFingerprintName` passes in a `name` argument.
 This is the same value that was used when creating our fingerprint in `createEngineFingerprint`.
 You can pass in the value directly, or, provide a method that takes this argument for additional string manipulation.
 * `toDisplayableFingerprint` passes in the fingerprint data object directly.